-For wireless 'on-road' upload of data, the device can connect via a 3G/4G hotspot - optionally powered via a DB9-USB adapter.
-Alternatively, the device can upload data when the vehicle periodically returns to e.g. a garage WiFi.
+For wireless 'on-road' upload of data, the device can connect via a 3G/4G hotspot - or you can use a CANedge3 with internal SIM card for 3G/4G transfer.
+Alternatively, the CANedge2 can upload data when the vehicle periodically returns to e.g. a terminal WiFi.
 Ideal for e.g. OBD2 logging, truck fleet management, predictive maintenance and more.

 Remote machine monitoring